Except where noted, these are my abstracts and transcripts of the original records

 This suggests that George Rust was already married to Sarah Innis Hooper, or at least was reasonably intimate with her family.
 Enoch Innis was Sarah’s brother and Harriet, wife of George Brent, was Sarah’s sister.

 Estate Accounts: including an accounting of estate of Rynhard De la Fayolle by Alexander Scott, one of the executors, that was “exhibited approved of and agreed upon by Col. George Mason and Capt.
 Thomas Hooper persons mutually chosen to settle the above account who having satisfied themselves as to the truth and proof of such (estate?) consented to the above agreement March 16th 1724.”
 [Stafford County Will Book M, pp5-6.]

 This is very faded but I think that final digit of the year is a 4.
 It is referring to an appraisal or account dated in 1723.

-Note that the Hooper family is apparently living on land in the general vicinity of Potomac Creek because they are not in Prince William County and are apparently reasonably close to the rive.
+Note that the Hooper family was apparently living on land in the general vicinity of Potomac Creek because they were not in Prince William County and were apparently reasonably close to the river.

 4 September 1730